Learning how to format ebook chapters is easy once you know how to do it correctly.

 You can use Microsoft Word, Apple Pages, or any similar word processor to do this.

-If you are technically inclined, yes, you can edit epub or HTML files, but this is usually beyond new authors.
+If you are technically inclined, yes, you can edit epub or HTML files,

 How to format ebook chapters in Word

-The first thing to do is make sure that all your chapter headings are the same style.
+The first thing to do is make sure that all your chapter headings are using the same style.

 Usually, you would use Heading 2.